Italian cuisine: Slovenia

 Given the proximity of Slovenia to Italy, Slovenian cuisine was influenced by Italian cuisine.
-Slovenian dishes of Italian origin are njoki (similar to Italian gnocchi), rizota (the Slovenian version of risotto) and zilkrofi (similar to Italian ravioli).
-Italian cuisine has particularly influenced the cuisine of Slovenian Istria, given the historical presence of local ethnic Italians (Istrian Italians), influence that has eased after the Istrian-Dalmatian exodus.
+Slovenian dishes of Italian origin are njoki (similar to Italian gnocchi), rizota (the Slovenian version of risotto), and zilkrofi (similar to Italian ravioli).

 Switzerland

 The cuisine of the Canton of Ticino is greatly influenced by Italian cuisine and above all by Lombard cuisine due to the centuries-old domination of the Duchy of Milan and the economic and linguistic ties with Lombardy.
+The Italian-speaking part of Switzerland essentially coincides with Ticino, but also with the southern valleys of Grisons.

+Popular dishes are polenta and risotto, often accompanied by luganighe and luganighetta, a type of Italian artisan sausage, or other regional cured meats, such as salami, coppa, and prosciutto.
+Risotto, in particular, is another common dish from Ticino.

+Pizzoccheri is originated in Valtellina, a valley in the northern Italian region of Lombardy.
+They are also popular in Val Poschiavo, a side valley of Valtellina which belongs to the Swiss canton of Grisons.
+Bruscitti are an Italian single-course meal of the Lombard cuisine (Italy), of the Piedmontese cuisine (Italy), and of the cuisine of lower Ticino (Switzerland), based on finely chopped beef cooked for a long time.
+This dish is completed with the addition of polenta, risotto alla milanese or purée.

 North and Central America

 United States

-Much of Italian-American cuisine is based on Italian cuisine, heavily Americanized to reflect ingredients and conditions found in the United States.
-Italian-Americans often identify foods with their regional heritage.
-Southern Italy staples include dry pasta, tomato sauce, and olive oil, whereas Northern Italian staples include foods such as risotto, white sauce and polenta.
+Much of Italian-American cuisine is based on Italian cuisine, Americanized to reflect ingredients and conditions found in the United States.
+Italian Americans often identify foods with their regional heritage.
+Southern Italy staples include dry pasta, tomato sauce, and olive oil, whereas northern Italian staples include foods such as risotto, white sauce, and polenta.

 Pizza arrived in the United States in the early 20th century along with waves of Italian immigrants who settled primarily in the large cities of the Northeast.
 It got a boost both in popularity and regional spread after soldiers stationed in Italy returned from World War II.